hydrowan/Chess-Eval-CNN/README.md

 This small project aims to extract a small amount of interesting features from self-generated chess positions, evaluate them and train a network to approximate the values.

+# Feature Extraction
-# Chess Position Generation and Evaluation
+## Chess Position Generation and Evaluation
 Feature Extraction.py relies on the Stockfish chess engine, which can be downloaded [here](https://stockfishchess.org/download/), and the python-chess module.

 A chess position can be either generated using the Stockfish engine or specified using [Forsyth-Edwards Notation (FEN) codes](https://en.wikipedia.org/wiki/Forsyth%E2%80%93Edwards_Notation).